Indonesian hip-hop

 One key feature of Indonesian hip hop that is different compared with American hip hop is that the language used in Indonesian hip hop is more polite and does not use vulgar language, and does not often make references to sex and violence.

 Indonesian hip hop music is a youth subculture.
 It has been seen as a form of protest against the New Order government's state-imposed understanding of the Indonesian cultural identity.
 It has largely been condemned by key political figures such as former president B.J.
 Habibie.
 In January 1995, Habibie raised objections against organising an Indonesian rap festival.

-Yudhistira A.N.M.
-Massardi, reporting for the weekly news magazine Gatra, quoted Habibie as remarking:
+As reported in the weekly magazine Gatra, Habibie stated: